harrisonized/harrison-wallymart/autodocs/README.md

 ## How To

-Autodocs was generated using Sphinx by following [this guide](https://medium.com/@richdayandnight/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype-177c22a15b5b).
+Autodocs were generated using Sphinx following [this guide](https://medium.com/@richdayandnight/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype-177c22a15b5b).

 ```django
 sphinx-quickstart